Is your teenager bullying on social media?

 What you decide will depend on the age of your teen, the extent of bullying and the impact on the other person.
 A young person’s social media experiences can affect many areas of their life.
 Some things to keep in mind:

 - Separate out the behaviour from the person.
 Reassure your teenager that just because they have behaved in this way, it doesn’t mean they are a bad person.
-This can make it easier to focus on what they learnt from this experience, and work with them to change.
+This can make it easier to focus on what they learnt from this experience.

 - Ask your teen to stand in the other person's shoes and imagine how they would feel if the same thing had happened to them.
 This can open their eyes to how hurt that person might be feeling, and help your teen understand why they need to change their behaviour.

-- Talk to them about the reality of social media.
-Online life can feel like it isn’t connected to real life sometimes.
+- Get honest about the reality of social media.
+Online life can feel like it isn't connected to real-life sometimes.
 Ask them about how they see this.

 - It won’t be possible in all circumstances, but getting your teen to admit their mistake, take down the offensive material and apologise to the person or people they have hurt can go a long way to healing the pain they have caused.
 Decide on this together, and agree on the appropriate actions to take.